-\paragraph{Influence of $\xi$ on Transfer Efficiency} As discussed in Subsection~\ref{subsection: RAHTL discussion}, the magnitude of $\xi$ affects the transfer efficiency.
-To confirm such influence of $\xi$, we fix $n_{Q} = 200$ while varying $n_{P}$ from $200$ to $1500$ and $\xi$ takes values in $\{0.25, 0.5, 1, 4\}$.
-Under such settings, it is expected that as $\xi$ increases, the fine-tuning error will start to dominate and remain unchanged, even as $n_{P}$ increases.
-The results, presented in Figrue~\ref{fig: transfer with fixed n_Q}, show that the degree of decrease in the excess risks of the HTL algorithm diminishes as $\xi$ increases.
-Eventually, these error curves become horizontal; that is, it does not decrease with the increase of $n_{P}$.
-These observations confirm the influence of $\xi$ discussed in Subsection~\ref{subsection: RAHTL discussion}.
+\paragraph{Influence of $\xi$ on the efficiency} As discussed in Section~\ref{subsection: RAHTL discussion}, the magnitude of $\xi$ affects the efficiency.
+To confirm such influence of $\xi$, we fix $n_{Q} = 200$ while varying $n_{P}$ from $200$ to $1500$, and set the values of $\xi$ in $\{0.25, 1, 4\}$.
+Under such settings, it is expected that as $\xi$ increases, the fine-tuning error will start to dominate and remain unchanged, even as $n_{P}$ keeps increasing.
+The results, presented in Figure~\ref{fig: transfer with fixed n_Q}, confirm this behavior by showing that the decrease in the excess risks of the HTL algorithm diminishes as $\xi$ increases.
+Specifically, for low $\xi$ ($\xi=0.25$), increasing $n_P$ continues to reduce the total risk, as the pre-training error remains a significant component, while for high $\xi$ the error curve becomes horizontal, indicating that increasing source samples provides no further benefit because the bottleneck is the estimation of the shift $f^{\delta}$.
+These observations align with the influence of $\xi$ discussed in Section~\ref{subsection: RAHTL discussion}.